Kamala Harris announces she is running for president in 2020

 Other prominent figures, including former Vice President Joe Biden, Vermont Sen. Bernie Sanders and former Texas Rep. Beto O’Rourke, are also mulling possible campaigns.

-Fox News' Louis Casiano contributed to this report.
+Fox News' Louis Casiano and Jennifer Girdon and The Associated Press contributed to this report.